dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/DPD 2025 Programme.md

 17:47 – 17:55 Isabela Maria Rosal, Centre of IT & IP Law (CiTiP) KULeuven, How does the right to memory is operationalized under data law?”

-17:55 – 18:00 Closing remarks by Rocco Saverino, Vrije Universiteit Brussels (VUB)
+17:55 – 18:00 Closing remarks by Rocco Saverino, Vrije Universiteit Brussel (VUB)

 ## Do you want to receive news and updates and share your own news with other data protection law scholars? ##
 You can always subscribe to our [LinkedIn Group](https://www.linkedin.com/groups/12734731/).